 About 75% of the cloth face coverings were delivered to the University last week, and the Welcome Back Kits are expected in the middle of July.

-The cloth face coverings and the student kits were purchased from Bright Ideas in Troy, Virginia, and the disposable wipes and face coverings from the Supply Room Companies of Ashland.
+The cloth face coverings and the student kits were purchased from Bright Ideas of Zion Crossroads and the disposable wipes and face coverings from the Supply Room Companies of Ashland.